fishy15/scheduler-model/README.md

 ...
 ```

-Other outputs are
+If it passes the initial consistency check,
+it then tries to synthesize a hidden state
+that is consistent with all the consistency checks
+but breaks some invariant.
+This can either output
 `PASSED`,
-which means that no counterexamples were found,
+which means that no counterexamples were found;
-and `FOUND COUNTEREXAMPLE`,
+or `FOUND COUNTEREXAMPLE`,
 which prints the visible state and the generated hidden state
 that produced a counterexample.